MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/enforce-office-365-identity.md

 #### Once Microsoft 365 Identity Enforcement is set to **Committed Enforcement** why can't I change it back?

-Once your organization has committed to enforcing Microsoft 365 identity and has one Microsoft 365 tenant associated with a single Viva Engage tenant, connected groups are enabled for this network.
+When your organization commits to enforcing Microsoft 365 identity and has one Microsoft 365 tenant associated with a single Viva Engage tenant, connected groups are enabled for this network.
 In this configuration, whenever a group is created in Viva Engage, a connected Microsoft 365 group is also created.
 Users can then take advantage of tools like SharePoint, Planner, and OneNote connected to the group.
 At this point, reverting the **Enforce Microsoft 365 Identity** setting is disruptive to the user experience, as users who sign in with their user names and passwords can no longer access these connected resources.

-#### How will this change impact guest and external users?
+#### How does this change impact guest and external users?

 Guests and external users are unaffected and follow the sign-in settings and requirements of their home network.

 #### How long does it take for this setting to be applied?